Evidence on the California Bar Exam

 - Authentication and the best evidence rule (called the “Secondary Evidence Rule” in California)

-- Impeachment: Prior inconsistent statements have been tested the most, but specific instances of misconduct that are probative of truthfulness have also been tested.
-Convictions were tested (e.g., July 2010).
+- Impeachment: Prior inconsistent statements have been the most frequently tested impeachment method but specific instances of misconduct that are probative of truthfulness have also been tested.
+For example, convictions were tested in July 2010.

 - Witness testimony: A witness must have knowledge of the matter she testifies about.
 A lay witness’s opinion is admissible if it is rationally based on the witness’s perception; helpful to determining a fact; and not based on scientific, technical, or other specialized knowledge.

-3. Be aware of the highly tested distinctions.
+3. Be aware of the highly tested California distinctions.

-We recommend looking at past essays or purchasing our California Bar Exam One-Sheets so you can see some of the highly tested Evidence distinctions.
-We notice that a lot of bar review courses spend a lot of time or energy on distinctions that are hardly ever tested on the California Bar Exam.
-There are so many California distinctions that you will drive yourself crazy if you try to commit them all to memory just for the bar exam.
-It is much better to start by memorizing the highly tested distinctions that are most likely to appear on your exam.
-Unsurprisingly, distinctions in hearsay rules are among the most highly tested.
+We recommend looking at past essays or purchasing our California Bar Exam One-Sheets so you can see some of the highly tested Evidence California distinctions.
+Many bar review courses spend a lot of time discussing distinctions that are hardly ever tested on the California Bar Exam.
+There are so many California distinctions that it is not reasonable to commit them all to memory just for the bar exam.
+We recommend that you start by memorizing the California distinctions that are most likely to appear on the exam.
+Unsurprisingly, California distinctions in hearsay rules are among the most highly tested.
 Below are some of them:

 Statement against interest

-The statement against interest hearsay exception has a California nuance that is occasionally tested.
-Under the federal rules, the elements are as follows:
+The statement against interest hearsay exception has a California distinction that is occasionally tested.
+Under the FRE, the elements for this exception are as follows:

 - the statement is against the declarant’s pecuniary, proprietary, or penal interest;